Israel suspends peace talks after Palestinian unity bid

 Israeli chief negotiator Tzipi Livni said she hoped a way could be found to return to talks.
 "The door was not closed today," she told Israel's Channel 2 television.

-Wasel Abu Yousef, a top Palestine Liberation Organisation official, rejected what he called "Israeli and American threats" and said a unity government would be made up of technocrats.
+Wasel Abu Yousef, a top Palestine Liberation Organization official, rejected what he called "Israeli and American threats" and said a unity government would be made up of technocrats.

 But Netanyahu dismissed any notion that Hamas would not be the real power behind the bureaucrats.